 Read Also: How Much Can You Save By Opting For A BTO Flat Over A Resale Flat

-The MCPS and MGPS are both intended to encourage families to live near each other and support each other communally.
-These two schemes, unlike most HDB schemes, are also available to second-time buyers.
+The FCS (Proximity) and Multi-Generation Priority Scheme (MGPS) are both intended to encourage families to live near each other and support each other communally.
+Unlike most HDB schemes, both these two schemes are also available to second-time buyers.

 Multi-Generation Priority Scheme (MGPS)